 An ICB is usually expected to respond to MDT's recommendation within two working days and only in exceptional circumstances go against it.
-In such circumstances, the ICB should refer back to the MDT to address any issues, for example there may be gaps in supporting evidence, or an obvious mismatch between evidence and recommendation (see PG 39).
+In such circumstances, the ICB should refer back to the MDT to address any issues, for example are there gaps in supporting evidence, or an obvious mismatch between evidence and recommendation (see PG 39).